-Wood fires are allowed in the developed campgrounds (e.g. Squaw Flat) and along the rivers.
+Wood fires are allowed at Island in the Sky Campground (Willow Flat), at The Needles Campground, and along the rivers.
 They are prohibited elsewhere in the backcountry.
 Wood may not be gathered in the park except along the river corridors where driftwood and dead-and-down tamarisk may be burned.
 River trips must use a fire pan and remove all fire debris from the backcountry.

 Hunting & Fishing